nicm42/100-days-of-code-v2/log 1.md

 **Day 93: 23rd October 2020**
 The calculator turned out to be a massive pain on iOS.
 I eventually found out it added its own styling for form inputs and buttons, so I had to explicity tell it not to do that.
 I eventually managed to get it to the state where I could submit a PR.
 Although I fetched the upstream and it didn't actually seem to do anything, which is a bit odd.

+**Day 94: 25th October 2020**
+Spent a while looking through a couple of Hacktober repositories for things that needed doing.
+I ended up with Task 3 on the one I did Task 1 and 2 on most recently.
+There are a few issues to improve bits of the app.
+I had a look at it, and it's really simple.
+I managed to do one of them, so I just need to wait and see if me being assigned to it has been okayed, then check it on other browsers/devices tomorrow.